triviality-js/triviality/README.md

 * Supported both for *Web* and *Node*.
 * Supported for [es5](https://caniuse.com/#search=es5)
-* All module functions (registers,overrides,setup) can be asynchronous (Promises based).
+* All module functions (registers, service overrides, modules setups) can be asynchronous (Promises based).
+* Support for Module circular dependencies.

 # Thanks